SvenHerbers/XIAM-2NQ_Examples/README.md

 # XIAM-2NQ_Examples
 Contact: sven_herbers@web.de

-The table below lists the example cases together with references to the datasets used.
+The table below lists the example cases together with references to the datasets used and which features of XIAM-2NQ are activated in each example.
 All molecular datasets were taken from the reference sources and refit using XIAM-2NQ.

 The **executable** in the main directory is compiled for up to 2 tops, Jmax=71, I1max=5/2, I2max=5/2, and up to 5 sets of parameters (set 1,2 and 3,4 available as vibrational states in Coriolis Coupling treatment).